 Why are you having mood swings?

-At the opposite end of the spectrum are the depression episodes, which is when you experience feeling sad or hopeless and lose interest in activities that you normally enjoy.
-In either case, they can affect your sleep, energy/activity level, judgment/thinking and behavior.
-The disorder used to be known as manic depression because of the two mood extremes.
+At the opposite end of the spectrum are the depression episodes, which are when you experience feeling sad or hopeless and lose interest in activities you normally enjoy.
+Either way, they can affect your sleep, energy/activity level, judgment/thinking, and behavior.
+The disorder was known as manic depression because of the two mood extremes.
 Episodes can occur rarely or frequently.

-Your doctor will likely prescribe medication to help you regulate your moods.
-These medicines can include mood stabilizers, antipsychotics, antidepressants, antidepressant-antipsychotics and anti-anxiety medications.
-It can take a bit of time to find the right medication for you.
-Your doctor will help you in adjusting your medications in order to get the best fit.
-The key is to not stop taking any medications without talking to your doctor first.
-If you are pregnant or are planning on becoming pregnant, make sure to talk to your doctor because many of these medications can impact fetal development.
+Your doctor will likely prescribe medication to help regulate your moods.
+These medicines can include mood stabilizers, antipsychotics, antidepressants, antidepressant-antipsychotics, and anti-anxiety medications.
+Finding the right medication can take a bit of time.
+Your doctor will help you adjust your medications to get the best fit.
+The key is not to stop taking any medications without talking to your doctor first.
+If you are pregnant or planning on becoming pregnant, make sure to talk to your doctor because many of these medications can impact fetal development.

-Often, bipolar disorder is accompanied by several other problems, such as substance abuse, anxiety disorders, eating disorders, attention-deficit/hyperactivity disorders (ADHD) and physical problems.
-All of these need to be address separately while you are receiving care for your bipolar disorder.
-For your treatment to be successful, you need to stick to the plan, surround yourself with supportive family/friends and have a healthy routine.
+Often, bipolar disorder is accompanied by other problems, such as substance abuse, anxiety disorders, eating disorders, attention-deficit/hyperactivity disorders (ADHD), and physical issues.
+All of these need to be addressed while receiving care for bipolar disorder.
+For treatment to be successful, it’s key to stick to the plan, surround yourself with supportive family/friends, and have a healthy routine.
 It can also be helpful to keep a chart of your moods so you can identify triggers and know when a treatment plan is working or needs to be changed.

 Living with bipolar disorder is a challenge.
-The good news is that there are treatments available that can help you to successfully manage it.
+The good news is that there are treatments available that can help you successfully manage it.
 If you have any questions or concerns about bipolar disorder, please speak with your doctor.
 If you would like more information, please visit the National Institute of Mental Health’s bipolar page at https://www.nimh.nih.gov/health/topics/bipolar-disorder/index.shtml